 Here are some more troubleshooting tips for "can't transfer music to iPhone":

 Make sure that there is enough space on your iPhone to be able to receive the music files.
 Often, this will solve the problem.
 You can check your space by going to Settings > General > Storage & iCloud Usage > Manage Storage.
 In the “Storage” section, you’ll be able to see how much space you have left.
 If not enough space, then you’re going to have to free up some room first.

 02 Turn Off "iCloud Music Library"

-Sometimes having iCloud music on can interfere with syncing.
+Sometimes having iCloud music on can interfere with syncing that may cause issue of "can't transfer music to iPhone".
 Try turning it off by going on your iPhone, going into Settings > Music, and then unchecking the box next to where it says “iCloud Music Library.”

 03 Make Sure That Your Music is Selected